mintlu8/bevy-rectray-ui/README.md

 Check out the book for more information.

-## Advantages of AoUI
+## Advantages of Aoui

-There are many awesome UI libraries in the bevy ecosystem that you should definitely use over AoUI in many use cases.
-However, AoUI offers some unique advantages:
+There are many awesome UI libraries in the bevy ecosystem that you should definitely use over Aoui in many use cases.
+However, Aoui offers some unique advantages:

 * Full ECS support with easy feature composition.

-AoUI is built fully embracing bevy's ecosystem.
+Aoui is built fully embracing bevy's ecosystem.
 You can mix and match our modularized components and add, remove or edit any system you want to change.